EXHIBITIONS

 KAIKAI KIKI GALLERY

 Takashi Murakami founded Kaikai Kiki Gallery in 2008 as a space for presenting the work of the artists he manages.
 The gallery seeks to imbue art with new social value and contribute to the development of the Japanese art scene as a whole through its activities.
-Represented artists include Chiho Aoshima, Emi Kuraya, Madsaki, Mr., Shin Murata, ob, Otani Workshop, Aya Takano, and TENGAone, while international artists who have shown with the gallery in Tokyo include Kasing Lung and Futura.
+Represented artists include Chiho Aoshima, Emi Kuraya, Madsaki, ob, Otani Workshop, and Aya Takano, while international artists who have shown with the gallery in Tokyo include Kasing Lung and Futura.

 TAKA ISHII GALLERY